projectcontour/contour/design/routing-design.md

   Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.169 Safari/537.36
   ```

-- JWT Token routing based upon claims in the token.
-Difficult with Envoy today (https://github.com/envoyproxy/envoy/issues/3763).

 ### Exact Path / Regex Path Routing

 Exact Path based routing makes decisions based upon the path of the request (e.g. `/path`), where the path defined must match explicitly.
-Regex path routing allows for a regex query to define how the path match is defined.

 #### Use Cases

 - Match only specific paths (i.e. `/path` should match but `/pathfoo` should ***not***), ensuring that only specified paths are served
-- Allow a path to match a dynamic request that is not statically specified (e.g. A path that starts with "a" and has four digits)
 - Match a wildcard in the middle of a path.
 Example: `/app2/*/foo`

 ## High-Level Design